 Under the applicable listing requirements and rules of Nasdaq, independent directors must comprise a majority of our Board, subject to certain specified exceptions.
 In addition, applicable Nasdaq rules require that, subject to specified exceptions, each member of our Audit, Compensation and Nominating and Corporate Governance Committees must be independent within the meaning of applicable Nasdaq rules.
 Audit Committee members must also satisfy the independence criteria set forth in Rule 10A-3 under the Exchange Act.
 The Board has reviewed the independence of our directors under the applicable rules of Nasdaq.
 Based on this review, the Board determined that each of Messrs.
-Babb, Borgese, Buller, Floyd, Roth and Mses.
+Babb, Borgese, Buller, Floyd, Roth and Mss.
 Lynton, Faginas-Cody and Gonzales are independent under the applicable listing standards of Nasdaq.
-In making this determination, our Board considered its relationship and other related transactions with each of these non-employee directors (as more fully described in "Certain Relationships and Related Transactions" pages 49 to 52 herein) and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock held by each non-employee director.
-Mr. Roberts is not an independent director due to serving as our President, Chief Executive Officer and Interim Chief Financial Officer.
-Our Board previously determined that Mr. Bernard Acoca was not independent during his service on our Board through October 2021 due to his position as our Chief Executive Officer and President.
+In making this determination, our Board considered its relationship and other related transactions with each of these non-employee directors (as more fully described in "Certain Relationships and Related Transactions" pages 52 to 54 herein) and all other facts and circumstances our Board deemed relevant in determining their independence, including the beneficial ownership of our capital stock held by each non-employee director.
+Mr. Roberts is not an independent director due to serving as our President and Chief Executive Officer.

 As required under applicable Nasdaq rules, we anticipate that our independent directors will meet in regularly scheduled executive sessions at which only independent directors are present.
-Our independent directors held executive sessions four times in 2021 in conjunction with our Board meetings.
+Our independent directors held executive sessions four times in 2022 in conjunction with our Board meetings.